MariaBraganca/MariaBraganca/README.md

 My working experience as an architect combined with the technical knowledge acquired at the bootcamp, makes me suitable for both Front- and Backend tasks.<br>

 <strong>Fast Learner</strong> ⚡<br>
-Curiosity was always my motivation to keep on learning.<br>
+Curiosity was always my motivation to keep on learning.
 Both, my
 - 🔟 year old subscription by lynda.com (now Linkedin Learning) and my
 - 📚extensive library at home